- What is Business Aviation?

-As NBAA first reported this past January, the Federal Aviation Administration (FAA) has announced implementation of the International Civil Aviation Organization (ICAO) phraseology, "line up and wait” effective September 30, 2010.
+As NBAA first reported this past January, the FAA has announced implementation of the International Civil Aviation Organization (ICAO) phraseology, "line up and wait” effective September 30, 2010.
 This replaces the current FAA phraseology, "taxi in to position and hold".
 The change comes after a recommendation from the National Transportation Safety Board (NTSB) to the FAA that Order 7110.65 be amended, requiring the use of standard ICAO phraseology for airport surface operations.
 Pilots need to be familiar with, and be ready to read-back and accept, instructions from air traffic control using the new phraseology.
 For more information, review FAA order 7210.754 or contact NBAA’s Bob Lamond at firstname.lastname@example.org.

 FAA Notice on Call Sign Read Backs

 On May 19, 2011, Elliot Brann, with the Los Angeles International Airport (LAX) Tower, sent out a message advising of an increase in operational errors and operational deviations due to incomplete pilot readbacks.
 Below are excerpts from his message.